 Not only was the Bitcoin Core program able to verify data, but every client was a Bitcoin miner too and could earn quite a few BTC per day just by keeping the software running.

-We all know how mining changed with GPU’s and ASIC’s and suddenly mining using a regular CPU-run program was no longer profitable.
+We all know how mining changed with GPU’s and ASIC’s, and suddenly mining using a regular CPU-run program was no longer feasible.

-So the early concept of a full node which would also mine coins was soon changed to the current meaning: a node which has a complete sync’ed copy of the blockchain in it and which can broadcast and receive transactions from other P2P network users, thus helping to propagate data in the network.
+So the early concept of a Bitcoin full node, which would also mine coins, was soon changed to the more current meaning: a node which has the ability to verify messages, transactions and blocks, with or without a complete sync’ed copy of the blockchain in it.

 Light wallets are the alternative to full nodes.

-With lightweight wallets the blockchain is not downloaded to the client and the client trusts a centralized service to process its transactions.
+The client then trusts a centralized service to process its transactions.

 Lightweight wallets break cryptocurrency decentralization by requiring a central trusted authority.

 The main reason to use lightweight wallets is convenience, especially in resource-limited devices.
 Running a full node can be a very demanding process, especially because it must be online and network-connected 24 hours a day in order to stay in sync with the network.

 Running a Full Node